crowdgames/cartoscope/docs/cairns.md

  - soapstone messages should be in one bubble
  - soapstone generation should be a hidden div, not a modal
- - soapstone remove &nbsp when inserting into DB

-Below are emojis selected by other players.
-You can click the emojis to throw them around.

-You can add an emoji, if you want to.
-Pick one that describes how you're feeling!

  - maybe allow emojis to change if you reselect